Questions? We're always open. 📞

 Common Cash Flow Solutions for Trucking

-• Invoice factoring — sell outstanding freight invoices for immediate cash at a small discount
+• Invoice factoring — convert unpaid freight invoices into immediate cash, albeit at a slight discount

-• Business line of credit — revolving credit line to cover operating expenses during payment cycles
+• Business line of credit — a flexible credit line to manage operating costs in between payment cycles

-• Revenue-based financing — repay based on a percentage of incoming revenue, aligning payments with cash flow
+• Revenue-based financing — payments tied to a percentage of revenue, ensuring they match your cash flow

 Commercial Vehicle Financing

-Commercial vehicle financing covers the full range of trucks and specialized vehicles used in transportation and logistics beyond standard Class 8 tractors.
-This includes refrigerated trailers, flatbed trucks, tanker trucks, car haulers, dump trucks, and vocational vehicles used in waste management, utilities, and municipal services.
+Commercial vehicle financing offers options for all sorts of trucks and specialized vehicles in the transportation and logistics sector, extending beyond your typical Class 8 tractors.
+We're talking about refrigerated trailers, flatbed trucks, tanker trucks, car haulers, dump trucks, and even vocational vehicles that tackle waste management, utility work, and municipal services.

 Trucking Startup Financing

-Starting a trucking company requires significant capital before the first load is hauled.
-Beyond the cost of the truck itself, new operators need to budget for insurance deposits, FMCSA authority registration, IFTA and IRP permits, ELD devices, cargo insurance, and enough working capital to cover 60-90 days of operating expenses before consistent revenue materializes.
+Starting a trucking company?
+You'd better be prepared to shell out some serious cash before you even haul your first load.
+Beyond just buying the truck, you'll need to budget for insurance deposits, FMCSA authority registration, IFTA and IRP permits, ELD devices, cargo insurance, and enough working capital to keep things running smoothly for 60-90 days before you start seeing consistent revenue.

 How to Finance a Trucking Startup

-• Equipment financing — purchase your first truck with the vehicle as collateral.
-REIL Capital requires as little as 6 months of any business experience.
+• Equipment financing — buy your first truck using the vehicle as collateral.
+At REIL Capital, you need just 6 months of any business experience.

-• Working capital loan — cover insurance deposits, permit fees, fuel cards, and initial operating expenses while building your customer base
+• Working capital loan — this helps cover insurance deposits, permit fees, fuel cards, and initial operating expenses while you build your clientele.

-• Lease-to-own programs — start with a lease that converts to ownership, reducing the upfront capital required
+• Lease-to-own programs — start with a lease that eventually turns into ownership, relieving you from hefty upfront capital needs.

-REIL Capital funds trucking startups with as little as 6 months of verifiable business experience in any industry and $20,000 in monthly revenue from any source.
-Our approval process evaluates your ability to generate revenue, not just your trucking history.
+REIL Capital supports trucking startups if you have at least 6 months of verifiable business experience in any industry and generate $20,000 in monthly revenue from any source.
+Our approval process focuses on your ability to generate revenue, not solely on your trucking past.

 Refrigerated Truck and Trailer Financing

-Refrigerated truck financing covers reefer trucks and trailers used to transport temperature-sensitive freight including food, pharmaceuticals, flowers, and chemicals.
-A new reefer trailer costs $50,000 to $80,000, while a refrigerated straight truck runs $60,000 to $120,000.
-The refrigeration unit itself adds $10,000 to $25,000 and requires specialized maintenance.
+Refrigerated truck financing is all about supporting those reefer trucks and trailers that carry temperature-sensitive goods like food, pharmaceuticals, flowers, and chemicals.
+You’re looking at a new reefer trailer setting you back anywhere from $50,000 to $80,000, while a refrigerated straight truck might cost between $60,000 and $120,000.
+And don't forget, the refrigeration unit itself tacks on an additional $10,000 to $25,000 and demands specialized upkeep.

-REIL Capital finances both new and used refrigerated trucks and trailers.
-The key underwriting considerations for reefer financing include the age and condition of the refrigeration unit (not just the truck or trailer), the carrier's experience with temperature-controlled freight, and existing contracts or lane commitments that support the revenue projections for the new unit.
+REIL Capital offers financing for both new and used refrigerated trucks and trailers.
+What do they look for?
+Well, they focus on the age and condition of not just the truck or trailer, but the refrigeration unit itself.
+Plus, they consider the carrier's experience with temperature-controlled freight and any existing contracts or lane commitments that bolster the revenue projections for the new unit.

 Trucking Industry Financial Challenges in 2026